 Ricky and Lucy Ricardo

 Lucy McGillicuddy was raised in Jamestown, New York in 1921.
 When Lucy was 22, she met Ricky Ricardo while on a blind date set up by her friend Marion Strong.
 The two fell in love and got married at the Byram River Beagle Club in Connecticut.
 They moved to their brownstone apartment in New York in the early 1940’s.
+It was there they met and became best friends with their landlords, Fred and Ethel Mertz, another pair of (sometimes) love birds.

 Rob and Laura Petrie